kbss-cvut/termit-web/_pages/technical-details.markdown

   caption: "Photo credit: [**Toby56**](https://unsplash.com/@toby56?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [**Unsplash**](http://unsplash.com/)"
 ---

-TermIt is an information system with a strong formal background.
 This page contains some technical background of TermIt.
 It describes the architecture of the system, interesting technologies it uses, and the data model at its core.

 # Technologies and Architecture